Photo by Jessica Crawford

 Released in 2019, his seventh novel, Winter World, depicts a group of scientists racing to stop a global ice age.
 It is the first book in The Long Winter Trilogy, which is now complete.

 Riddle grew up in Boiling Springs, North Carolina and graduated from UNC-Chapel Hill.
 During his sophomore year in college, he started his first company with a childhood friend.
-He currently lives in Raleigh, North Carolina with his wife, daughter, son, and an eccentric dog.
+He currently lives in Raleigh, North Carolina with his wife, daughter, and an eccentric dog.